-Component Notes Code compilers Cannot use extended file names for object files.
-However, code compilers can create applications that support extended names.
-INSTALL Known images Do not install an image with an extended file name as a known image.
+Component Notes INSTALL Known images Do not install an image with an extended file name as a known image.
 LINK Cannot output an image with an extended file name.
 MONITOR Cannot reliably process extended file names.
 Network files (NET.DAT) Do not rename to an extended file name.
 Object modules (.OBJ) Do not rename to an extended file name.
 Page and swap files Do not use an extended file name.
 SYSGEN Do not write a parameter file with an extended file name.
 System startup files Do not rename to an extended file name.

-&lt;sup>1Note that DFO has been modified to support ODS-5 volumes.
+Note that DFO has been modified to support ODS-5 volumes.